Paying fortifies ransomware gangs but scant support for bans

 President Joe Biden got no assurances from Russian President Vladimir Putin in Geneva last week that cybercriminals behind the attacks won't continue to enjoy safe harbor in Russia.
 At minimum, Putin's security services tolerate them.
 At worst, they are working together.

-Energy Secretary Jennifer Granholm said this month that she is in favor of banning payments. ”But I don’t know whether Congress or the president is” in favor.
+Energy Secretary Jennifer Granholm said this month that she is in favor of banning payments. ”But I don’t know whether Congress or the president is” in favor, she said.

 And as Goldstein reminded lawmakers, paying doesn’t guarantee you’ll get your data back or that sensitive stolen files won’t end up for sale in darknet criminal forums.
 Even if the ransomware crooks keep their word, you’ll be financing their next round of attacks.
 And you may just get hit again.